Sporting Apostrophes

 Players, fans and groupies are encouraged to check their laundry baskets for this piece of sporting history.
 In the meantime, police will continue their investigations.

-Posted by Hawkins on June 30, 2008
+Posted by Milan on June 30, 2008

 Match report: Sporting Apostrophes vs Unsung Heroes